awslabs/aws-c-s3/README.md

 2. **Maximum Parts Pending Read - `AWS_CRT_S3_MAX_PARTS_PENDING_READ`**

-   Controls the maximum number of parts that can be pending read from the input stream during a multipart upload.
-Higher values may improve upload throughput for large files by allowing more parts to be read in parallel, at the cost of higher memory usage.
+   Controls the maximum number of parts that can be pending read from the input stream during an individual multipart upload.
+Higher values may improve upload throughput for large files by allowing more parts to be read in parallel, only if the disk read speed can benefit from more concurrent reading of parts.

    Example Usage: